-- All agreements must provide that payments are to be made only upon submittal of invoices by the contractor, after performance of the portion of the services which the invoiced amount represents, except that agreements with tax-exempt non-profit organizations may provide for periodic advance payments (see also Section I of this guideline). - 2.
 All agreements must require that periodic (monthly or quarterly) progress reports be submitted to the institution, which reports must be evaluated and the work found to be sufficient according to the terms of the contract prior to approval of the next payment; provided that in the case of agreements with individuals where the services to be provided are brief in nature, and adequate performance of the services may be satisfactorily determined in the absence of progress reports, payments may be made after performance of the agreed upon services upon submission of invoices or other appropriate requests for payment indicating the services performed, the date of performance, and the amount payable pursuant to the agreement.

-- 4. Sales/Ownership/Ethnicity Information. - As part of the purchasing and contracting process, institutions shall attempt to collect: type of business, annual sales, business ownership and ethnicity information before payment is made to the vendor.
-Information shall be collected in accordance with TCA § 12-3-8 and TBR Purchasing Policy No. 4:02:10:00. - 5.
-In appropriate cases, the institution shall require the contractor to demonstrate proof of appropriate forms of insurance, and/or to provide a performance bond. - Institutions are responsible for monitoring the Title VI compliance of sub-recipients of federal funds. - 7.
-Appropriate language regarding intellectual property rights should be included in contracts developed under this Section III.
-(TBR Policy 5:01:06:00.) - 8.
-Any part of this guideline may be waived by the Chancellor or designee in the event of conflict with applicable federal regulations or provisions governing the use of federal grant funds. - Each institution shall maintain all necessary records to reflect compliance with this guideline and TBR Purchasing Policy, including records of all bids, proposals, or other offers for services submitted for each service contract. - 10.
-Gramm Leach Bliley Act (GLBA) Language - 1.
-All contracts with service providers that, pursuant to the terms and/or nature of the agreement, will have access to the institution's customers' non-public financial information (e.g., personal information that is maintained by the institution to provide a financial product or service, such as a student loan) must include the following clause:
+- Sales/Ownership/Ethnicity Information. - As part of the purchasing and contracting process, institutions shall attempt to collect: type of business, annual sales, business ownership and ethnicity information before payment is made to the vendor.
+Information shall be collected in accordance with TCA § 12-3-8 and TBR Purchasing Policy No. 4:02:10:00. - In appropriate cases, the institution shall require the contractor to demonstrate proof of appropriate forms of insurance, and/or to provide a performance bond. - Institutions are responsible for monitoring the Title VI compliance of sub-recipients of federal funds. - Appropriate language regarding intellectual property rights should be included in contracts developed under this Section III.
+(TBR Policy 5:01:06:00.) - Any part of this guideline may be waived by the Chancellor or designee in the event of conflict with applicable federal regulations or provisions governing the use of federal grant funds. - Each institution shall maintain all necessary records to reflect compliance with this guideline and TBR Purchasing Policy, including records of all bids, proposals, or other offers for services submitted for each service contract. - Gramm Leach Bliley Act (GLBA) Language

-1. "Throughout the term of this Agreement, Service Provider shall implement and maintain 'appropriate safeguards,' as that term is used in § 314.4(d) of the FTC Safeguard Rule, 16 C.F.R. § 314, for all 'customer information,' as that term is defined in § 314.2(b) of the FTC Safeguard Rule, delivered to Service Provider by Institution pursuant to this Agreement.
+- All contracts with service providers that, pursuant to the terms and/or nature of the agreement, will have access to the institution's customers' non-public financial information (e.g., personal information that is maintained by the institution to provide a financial product or service, such as a student loan) must include the following clause: - "Throughout the term of this Agreement, Service Provider shall implement and maintain 'appropriate safeguards,' as that term is used in § 314.4(d) of the FTC Safeguard Rule, 16 C.F.R. § 314, for all 'customer information,' as that term is defined in § 314.2(b) of the FTC Safeguard Rule, delivered to Service Provider by Institution pursuant to this Agreement.
 The Service Provider shall implement an Information Security Program ('the Program') as required by the FTC Safeguard Rule.
 Service Provider shall promptly notify the Institution, in writing, of each instance of (a) unauthorized access to or use of that nonpublic financial customer information that could result in substantial harm or inconvenience to a customer of the Institution or (b) unauthorized disclosure, misuse, alteration, destruction or other compromise of that nonpublic financial customer information.